jeremy-edward-bauerle/LegendSRD/edited-output/blood_magic/hand-edited.md

 this a problem are encouraged to stagger encounters in several waves to discourage application of such overwhelming force.

-                                                     25
-Alex Greene (order #3262370)                                                                                  7
-       High Priest Eyes-of-Fire normally maintains the right to call upon 17 divine miracles, ready to be unleashed on enemies of his cult.
-However, due to chronic overhunting, the supply of eagles to the Pyramid of Huitzilopochtli has dried up.
-This means that until he can make animal sacrifices again, his Sacrificial Power is reduced to 11, the level he can maintain due to the copious amounts of his own blood he offers each noon via ritualised scarification.
-However, since his Sacrificial Power has dropped he is now faced with losing access to a few castings of Sunspear or allowing the Consecration several temples to fail.
-Grudgingly Eyes-of-Fire ceases to pray for the excessive amounts of offensive miracles he is normally able to request.
+> High Priest Eyes-of-Fire normally maintains the right to call upon 17 divine miracles, ready to
+> be unleashed on enemies of his cult.
+However, due to chronic overhunting, the supply of eagles
+> to the Pyramid of Huitzilopochtli has dried up.
+This means that until he can make animal
+> sacrifices again, his Sacrificial Power is reduced to 11, the level he can maintain due to the
+> copious amounts of his own blood he offers each noon via ritualised scarification.
+However, since
+> his Sacrificial Power has dropped he is now faced with losing access to a few castings of Sunspear
+> or allowing the Consecration several temples to fail.
+Grudgingly Eyes-of-Fire ceases to pray for the
+> excessive amounts of offensive miracles he is normally able to request.

 Multiple incidences of the same Divine Spell can be granted to a worshipper.
 For instance, Eyes-of-Fire could pray for five uses of the Sunspear spell, which would cost him five points of his Sacrificial Power.

-Casting Divine Magic
+## Casting Divine Magic

 Divine miracles do not directly cost any Magic Points when cast, as the caster is channelling the power of their god and is not fuelling the spell through his own, personal, magical reserves.